Starting a sales campaign sounds deceptively simple.

 The idea is to not just build a well-defined sequence of touchpoints – but also to add value in every outreach attempt you make.

-Every sales interaction is an opportunity to make a great first impression on your prospects.
+Every sales interaction is an opportunity to make a great impression on your prospects.
 Use it wisely.

 That said, email shouldn’t be your only foot soldier.
 Diversifying your touchpoints by using multiple channels such as LinkedIn, phone, Twitter, etc, is a better way to increase your visibility, raise awareness and generate a response in general.